Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-Given $\gamma $ in $\G _x$, a simple computation shows that for all $f$ in $\CCL \G $, and hence also for all $f$ in $\Cg $, by continuity.
-In particular It then follows from \ref {DescribeGray.ii} and the invariance of $F$, mentioned in \ref {InvarFree}, that $f$ lies in the gray ideal if and only if $\pi _x(f)=0$, for every $x$ in $F$.
-Put another way, the gray ideal is the kernel of the representation of $\Cg $ given by and hence we see that $\Vert \qess (f)\Vert = \Vert \pi (f)\Vert $.
-Therefore concluding the proof. \endProof
+It then follows from \ref {DescribeGray.ii} and the invariance of $F$, mentioned in \ref {InvarFree}, that $f$ lies in the {gray} ideal if and only if $\pi _x(f)=0$, for every $x$ in $F$.
+Put another way, the {gray} ideal is the kernel of the representation of $\Cg $ given by